KinmatTech/kinmatechBlog/README.md

 6. **Run the Application:**
    - Open your web browser.
    - Navigate to `http://localhost/blog` (replace `localhost` with your server's hostname if needed).
-   - You should see the login page of the blog admin site.
+   - You should see the home page of the blog admin site.
 URL: kinmatech.com.ng/blog

 7. **Login:**
    - Use the default admin credentials (username: `admin`, password: `admin`) to log in.